Harry Potter Prefects Ranked: From Useless To Godlike

 4. Bill Weasley

-He was courageous, working as a Curse-Breaker and entering the Order of the Phoenix to battle Lord Voldemort.
+His bravery was evident in his choice of profession as a Curse-Breaker and his decision to join the Order of the Phoenix to combat Lord Voldemort.

 3. Cedric Diggory